thuydang14/Udacity_Learn/CapstoneProject/README.md

 Whenever Copy operation is completed, an quality check function will be execute and check whether any data inserted to database.

+## Technologies

+In this project I use Spark framework to process data, because it very useful for process bigdata.
+To compare the processing data operation in Spark and Pandas, in which Pandas run operation on simple machine whereas Pyspark run on multiple machines.
+It's helpful to deal with very large data.

+## Data should be updated oftenly

+Because this is an trending database for youtube, and trend is updated everyday and every hour.
+So it is necessary to update data everyday that help startup content creator company to be update what is trending.

+## Data Scalable

+Because of data will be updated every day, data will become larger everyday and data will be accessed by more than 100 people for using these data to analytic varies case.

 ## Schema
 ### Category
    category_id int
    title varchar

 ### Video
    video_id varchar primary key,